zyreoo/juice/games/README.md

    - How it interacts with other mechanics:

 ### 30-Minute Experience Plan
-[Describe how you'll make the first 30 minutes engaging]
+[Describe how you'll make it to at least 30min of gameplay]

 ### References & Inspiration
 - Game 1